0atman/noboilerplate/scripts/35-adhd-a-left-handed-brain.md

 I started researching as much as I could, reading early Lifehacker articles and blog posts.
 I started building more coping mechanisms.

-- I had built enough coping mechanisms for school, but not university
+- I had built enough of them for school, but not university
 - I no longer could get by on smarts, everyone's smart here
 - But with the ADHD diagnosis, I was able to use the university's systems set up for people like me to just about get by.